appleseedhq/blenderseed/docs/osl/osl.rst

 What is it?
 -----------
 	Open Shading Language (OSL) is a small, customized computer language intended specifically for writing shaders in a physically plausible rendering engine.
-While it was originally designed at Sony Pictures Imageworks for their Arnold renderer it has since been integrated into appleseed and several other renderer engines (such as Renderman and Cycles).
+While it was originally designed at Sony Pictures Imageworks for their Arnold renderer, it has since been integrated into appleseed and several other renderer engines (such as Renderman and Cycles).

 How does it work with appleseed?
 --------------------------------
 	Since the beginning appleseed has had its own native shading system (henceforth the ‘internal' system).
 While this system works well enough, it was limited to defining material surfaces and optionally assigning UV mapped textures to them.
 That was it.
 It couldn’t do any kind of procedural patterns, coordinate manipulation, fancy BSDF mixing, or any of the other utility functions that were needed for a production renderer.
 Instead of expanding the BIS system with these features, the decision was made to integrate OSL instead, as it is fully capable of all these features and is developed and hosted by a major visual effects company.
-As of the current release (2.0), the internal shading system is no longer exposed in blenderseed.
+As of the current release (1.0), the internal shading system is no longer exposed in blenderseed, with the exception of the volumetric shader (as this is not yet supported by OSL).

 How do I use it in blenderseed?
 -------------------------------